-The Purdue Agile Strategy Lab is a pioneer in the field of collaboration science.
+The Agile Strategy Lab Network is a collaboration of pioneers in the fields of agile strategy and leadership, as well as collaboration science.
 The need has never been greater.
-Our organizations, our nations, and our planets face extraordinary challenges.
+Our organizations, our nations, and our planet faces extraordinary challenges.
 It’s no longer enough to fix old systems – instead, we need to create “what’s next.”

 Collaborative science brings together a number of disciplines and approaches, including design thinking, agile, innovation science, lean, social labs, asset-based development, appreciative inquiry, and collective impact.
 Each of these has tremendous value in specific situations and begs a larger question: how can people work together effectively in a rapidly-changing world?

 Each Lab has a suite of tools available to individuals and organizations seeking new approaches to complex challenges (see this description of the tools).
 While you may choose to work with one particular Lab because of its location, the tools of all the Labs are available to you through the Network.

 Involvement with an Agile Strategy Lab can take many forms, and can span anywhere from a few hours to a years-long partnership: enrolling in a course or profession development workshop; including a learning opportunity in a retreat, conference or convention; using one of Lab's assessment tools to better understand your team, organization, or community; bringing a Lab on in a consulting role to augment your organization's staff; or tapping our research base to identify emerging knowledge.